SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 Chinese:
 - changed team bonus to provide +75 food
 - changed Rocketry tech to "Scorpions +4 attack, Archer-line +2 attack; Scorpions +1 range"
+- increased Great Wall bonus to 35%

 Goths:
 - changed population civ bonus to "+5 population each age, starting in the Feudal Age"
 - reverted infantry cost reduction to -35% start in Feudal Age
+- reverted Loom to being free at the start of the game

 Franks:
-- changed Bearded Axe to also increase Throwing Axeman pierce armor by 1
+- changed Bearded Axe to also increase Throwing Axeman pierce armor by 1, moved to Castle Age
+- changed Chivalry to increase stable production speed by 50%, moved it to Imperial Age
 - changed cavalry hp civ bonus to "Cavalry +20% hp Feudal, +25% Castle Age"

 Persians:
 - removed Siege Ram
 - added Fortified Walls
 - changed Kamandaran to make crossbowmen cost 70 wood, moved it to Imperial Age
-- changed Mahouts to also improve Elephant attack speed by 15%, moved it to Castle Age, made it affect all elephants
+- changed Mahouts to also improve Elephant attack speed by 18%, moved it to Castle Age, made it affect all elephants
 - reverted TC and Dock work rate of 5% in Dark Age

 Huns: